Positive Approaches to Challenging Behavior

 Three sources of assessment data visual.
 Indirect assessments, direct observation, and functional analysis.

-Indirect assessment methods can include interviews and surveys of the person and others who know that person well.
-Other examples of indirect assessments include academic, work, or psychological reports and record reviews.
-Examples of indirect assessment methods include:
+Indirect assessment methods can include interviews and surveys of the person and others who know that person well and record reviews.
+Examples of these indirect assessment methods include:

-• Interviews with the person and others who know them well and/or work with them or interact with them in the setting of concern
+• Interviews with the person and others who know them well, work with them, or interact in the settings where they are successful and where challenging behavior occurs

 • Record reviews including psychology records, incident reports, academic or work records, and other written documents

-• Surveys, checklists, and questionnaires completed by people who know the child or adult well that asks questions related to the behavior
+• Surveys, checklists, and questionnaires completed by people who know the child or adult well that gather details about why challenging behavior occurs and other details about routines and settings in the person's life

 You can find examples of surveys, interview tools, and record review templates in the Positive Behavior Support Notebook